-I remember hearing my mother give birth to my youngest brother at home when I was a child.
-She went through a 12 hour labour, so I was aware of the effort required to give birth.
-It is an essential part of nature, but until you experience it yourself do you know how truly powerful it is.
-During my first pregnancy I realized that when my child was born life would change considerably.
+I remember hearing my mother give birth to my youngest brother at home during childhood.
+She went through a 12 hour labour, so I was fully aware of the effort required for childbirth.
+It is an essential part of nature, but its not until you experience it yourself you know how truly powerful it is.
+During my first pregnancy it was then I realized that life would never be the same again.

-When my children were placed in my arms for the first time and I looked into their tiny faces I remember the overwhelming realization that I had created a new life.
-This feeling occurs again when you become a Grandmother witnessing the your children giving life to their own.
-Motherhood can be a spiritual path in itself:
+I will never forget the first time my children were placed in my arms and I looked into their tiny faces with the overwhelming realization that I had created a human and a new life.
+This feeling returned once again when I become a Grandmother as my child created new humans and lives.

 “Many a woman has said ‘I never knew I could love someone so much’ upon becoming a mother.
 There is an intensity to maternal love that can catch us off guard.
 Our whole body – and our subtle body – is ready to sacrifice on our child’s behalf.
 We may be torn by this, exhausted, even resentful, as we long for sleep and solitude, while at the same time we want nothing more than to hold our child.
 A torrent of emotions is released.
 And in the best moments there is this tender love, captured in Klimt’s beautiful portrait, this closeness and bond that we feel can never be sundered.
 There is a vulnerability too – as Elizabeth Stone puts it in her oft-quoted statement, making the decision to have a child is momentous.
 It is to decide forever to have your heart go walking around “outside your body.”